maratai/craftery/nonfiction/military.md

 - Archer Jones. *The Art of War in the Western World*.
 - Caitlin Talmadge. *The Dictator's Army: Battlefield Effectiveness in Authoritiarian Regimes*.

+# Imjin War
+- Jo Seong-do. *Admiral Yi Sun-Sin: A National Hero of Korea*.
+Revised and enlarged by Korean Naval Academy Museum, Kim Joo-sik, and Jeong Jin-sool.

 # Justice and Law
 - Eugene R. Fidell. *Military Justice: A Very Short Introduction*.
 - Gary D. Solis. *The Law of Armed Conflict: International Humanitarian Law in War*.